 English smocking is embroidery on prepleated fabric.
-On this course, students will learn common smocking and accent stitches and master correct tension as they work a series of samplers.
+On this Individual Correspondence Course, students will learn common smocking and accent stitches and master correct tension as they work a series of samplers.
 Both geometric and picture smocking are covered in this ICC.
 Additionally students will learn to adapt commercial plates for different size garments and for different color schemes.

 While smocking is most frequently seen on clothing, this type of embroidery offers the adventuresome embroiderer opportunities to manipulate fabric into the third dimension.
 Appendices include stitch diagrams, the history of English smocking and instructions on smocking bishop style clothing.